ntk148v/til/clickhouse/monitoring.md

 ## 2. Network metrics

-- TCP Connections – clickhouse.connection.tcp.count.
+- TCP Connections – metrics.TCPConnection.
 The total number of connections to TCP server.
 Helps measure the load of your ClickHouse installation.
-- HTTP Connections – clickhouse.connection.http.count (long gauge).
+- HTTP Connections – metrics.HTTPConnection (long gauge).
 Number of connections to the HTTP server.
 Also a reflection of load.
-- Interserver Connections – clickhouse.connection.interserver.count.
+- Interserver Connections – metrics.InterserverConnection.
 This metric represents the number of connections from other replicas to fetch parts.
 It’s not directly tied to overall system load, but it is useful for assessing and optimizing the performance of your ClickHouse installation.

 ## 3. Zookeeper metrics